 Students are expected to attend all of their scheduled classes to satisfy all academic objectives as outlined by the instructor.
 Instructors may establish specific attendance requirements.
 These attendance requirements must be published in the course syllabus and disseminated at the first class meeting.
 It is the student's responsibility to give the instructor notice prior to any anticipated absence, and within a reasonable amount of time after an unanticipated absence.
 The instructor has the right to deal with individual cases of non-attendance and to determine the effect of absences upon grades.

 In the event of absences due to participation in a University-sponsored activity, instructors must allow students the opportunity to make up work due during such absences.
+This applies even if the instructor's policy is to drop a low score.
 However, it is the student's responsibility to make prior arrangements with the instructor to hand in written materials (e.g., assignments, papers, and projects) and to reschedule any activities that would normally occur in class (e.g., quizzes, tests, presentations, and performances).

 Instructors use a variety of means to determine the extent to which a student has met the objectives of a course.
 Students absent due to participation in University-sponsored activities can expect their course grades to be determined based on their performance on graded material and activities.
 There should not be any reduction in a student's final course grade simply because he/she was absent due to a University-sponsored activity.